-list the expectations you have placed on your spouse.
-Take it before the Lord, confess any backehavior, and write a prayer of commitment to change.
-Think of proper, godly ways to let you spouse know what you would like to change.
+List the expectations you have placed on your spouse.
+Take it before the Lord, confess any bad behavior, and write a prayer of commitment to change.
+Think of proper, godly ways to let your spouse know what you would like to change.